Frequently Asked Questions

 Can I get a copy of my Plot Plan at the Registry of Deeds?

-No, unfortunately, Plot Plans are usually not recorded.
+No. Unfortunately, Plot Plans are not usually recorded.
 In most cases, the Registry of Deeds has a copy of the Plan of the Land for the street upon which your lot is located.
-The major difference being that a plot plan depicts the structures on the lot and related measurements, a plan of the land only shows the basic dimensions of the lot(s) on the street.
+The major difference being that a plot plan depicts the structures on the lot and related measurements, while a plan of the land only shows the basic dimensions of the lot(s) on the street.
 View "Looking For Your Plot Plan?" for more information.